 Description: DefaultTabBHO.dll is not essential for Windows and will often cause problems.
-DefaultTabBHO.dll is located in a subfolder of "C:\Documents and Settings" or sometimes in a subfolder of C:\Windows\System32.
+DefaultTabBHO.dll is located in a subfolder of the user's profile folder or sometimes in a subfolder of C:\Windows\System32 or in a subfolder of C:\Windows.

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 7F6AFBF1-E065-4627-A2FD-810366367D01.
 The program is not visible.
 DefaultTabBHO.dll is able to change the behavior of, or monitor Internet Explorer.
 The file is certified by a trustworthy company.
 The DefaultTabBHO.dll file is not a Windows core file.
 DefaultTabBHO.dll is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 50% dangerous, however you should also read the user reviews.